datamachines/cuda_tensorflow_opencv/README.md

 - `20210810`: Added TF 2.5.1 and OpenCV 3.4.15+4.5.3
 - `20210812`: Added TF 2.6.0 and updated CUDA to 11.4.1
 - `20211027`: Update OpenCV to 3.4.16+4.5.4
+- `20211029`: Update min CUDA 11 version to 11.3 (to match PyTorch requirement), and added a README section about testing PyTorch on GPU

 `tensorflow_opencv`:
 - Builds containers with TensorFlow and OpenCV.
 Also install, Jupyter, Keras, numpy, pandas, PyTorch and X11 support.